Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Introduction

 To address these challenges, we propose a novel occlusion-aware, geometry-preserving control framework for egocentric image-to-video generation (Figure~\ref{fig:teaser}).
 First, we construct occlusion-aware motion condition features by explicitly modeling both source and target occlusion.
 In the source reference frame, we sample latent VAE features by aggregating local visual contexts around each joint, while filtering out unreliable signals via an occlusion penalty strategy.
 Then, these refined features are propagated to target frames along the 3D hand joint trajectories.
 To handle dynamic target occlusions during motion, we introduce a 3D-based weighting mechanism that adaptively adjusts feature contributions of the joints, ensuring robust motion feature conditioning during severe mutual occlusion.
 Finally, to fully exploit the semantic and geometric richness of sparse hand joints in the generation process, we construct 3D geometric embeddings incorporating both 3D coordinate information and learnable semantic indices.
 Despite explicitly modeling occlusion and 3D geometry, the entire control module remains lightweight and minimally perturbs the pretrained latent space, allowing efficient integration with modern video generation backbones.

-Furthermore, we observe a lack of large-scale benchmarks for training and evaluating controllable egocentric video generation models with accurate 3D hand trajectories across both human and robotic domains.
+Furthermore, we observe a lack of large-scale benchmarks for training and evaluating controllable egocentric video generation models with accurate 3D hand trajectories.
 To bridge this gap, we develop an automated annotation and filtering pipeline.
-For human interactions, we leverage the Ego4D dataset \cite{grauman2022ego4d} to produce over \textit{one million} high-quality video clips with precise hand trajectories.
-To support cross-embodiment research, we extend this pipeline to project offline robot kinematics from Humanoid Everyday \cite{zhao2025humanoid} into the visual plane, curating a robotic benchmark comprising thousands of motion-aligned clips across diverse humanoid hands.
-Extensive experiments on Ego4D, EgoDex \cite{hoque2025egodex}, and Humanoid Everyday demonstrate that our method outperforms existing approaches.
-It achieves superior accuracy in controlling egocentric motions under heavy occlusion and exhibits robust cross-embodiment generalization.
+Using the Ego4D dataset \cite{grauman2022ego4d}, we produce 1M high-quality video clips with accurate hand trajectories.
+Extensive experiments on the Ego4D and EgoDex \cite{hoque2025egodex} datasets demonstrate that our method outperforms existing approaches, achieving superior accuracy in controlling complex egocentric motions under heavy occlusion.
 Moreover, our framework uniquely enables interactive, fine-grained micro-manipulation, allowing users to control articulations down to the isolated movement of a single joint.